codacy/codacy-coverage-reporter/docs/advanced/installation-methods.md

 wget -qO - https://coverage.codacy.com/get.sh | sh
 ```

+### Choose a specific version

+The script uses by default the latest version.

-> To specify a coverage reporter version, use `CODACY_REPORTER_VERSION` environment variable.
+If you want to specify a coverage reporter version, use `CODACY_REPORTER_VERSION` environment variable.

+You can find all versions in the [Releases tab](https://github.com/codacy/codacy-coverage-reporter/releases).

 ## CircleCI orb